liuming50/meta-acrn-manifest/README.md

 [0001-wic-bootimg-efi-add-a-title-source-parameter.patch](https://patchwork.openembedded.org/patch/155888/)

-Poky WIC has a problem running 'wic rm' which is needed to generate a ACRN bootable image, this issue's being tracked Yocto bugzilla:
+Poky WIC has a problem running 'wic rm' in a Docker container with aufs storage driver, which is needed to generate a ACRN bootable image, this issue's being tracked by Yocto bugzilla:

 [Yocto bug #12988](https://bugzilla.yoctoproject.org/show_bug.cgi?id=12988)